Medical Plan Options for LiUNA Bargaining Unit Members

 We offer three medical plan options for you and your family.
 These include a preferred provider organization (PPO), an exclusive provider organization (EPO), and a health maintenance organization (HMO).
 JHU makes contributions toward the cost of coverage for all LiUNA BU members.

-NEED HELP NAVIGATING YOUR 2024 HEALTHCARE BENEFITS?
+NEED HELP NAVIGATING YOUR HEALTHCARE BENEFITS?

-Contact Quantum Health care coordinators at 844-460-2801, Monday-Friday 8:30 a.m. to 10 p.m.
+CareFirst members can contact Quantum Health care coordinators at 844-460-2801, Monday-Friday 8:30 a.m. to 10 p.m.
+Access the Quantum Health member portal

 Medical Plan Options

-• CareFirst BCBS Core PPO Plan
+• CareFirst Core PPO Plan

 • Kaiser Permanente HMO Plan